A Normality Conjecture on Rational Base Number Systems: Numerical evidence supporting Conjecture

 \subsection{Results for the deviation from uniformity}

 We begin by displaying the length-$l$ deviation of a single minimal word to visualize the shape of the function.

-In Figure~2, both the horizontal and vertical scales are logarithmic.
-The black curve (the more `wavy') represents the length-$7$ deviation of the minimal word $\wmin_{7/2}(\mathtt{2})$.
-It is compared with the statistical properties of random binary words: the five red (or gray) curves (which appear `parallel') respectively represent, from bottom to top: the minimum, the first decile, the average, the ninth decile, and the maximum length-$7$ deviations of a set of 1,000 random binary words.
+In Figure~4, both the horizontal and vertical scales are logarithmic.
+The black curve (the more ``wavy'' one) represents the length-$7$ deviation of the minimal word $\wmin_{7/2}(\mathtt{2})$, that is, the function

+up to $n = 10^6$, with a step of $1000$ (which helps accelerate the computation and smooth the figure).
+It is compared with the statistical properties of random binary words: the five red (or gray) curves (which appear ``parallel'') represent, from bottom to top, the minimum, the first decile, the mean, the ninth decile, and the maximum length-$7$ deviations, still with a step of $1000$, computed from a set of 1,000 random binary words.